input-output-hk/cardano-node-wiki/Benchmarking.md

 ## Bench Deployer Access

-First of all, please make sure you have access to the `bench-deployer` server by typing this command on your computer:
+First of all, please make sure you have access to the `bench-deployer` host by typing this command on your computer:

 ```
 $ ssh bench